LukasMurdock/LukasMurdock.github.io/_posts/2023-01-25-mu-capstone.md

 > Cameron Hay-Rollins, chair and professor of Anthropology, Michael Bailey-Van Kuren, interim chair and associate professor of EBTD, Christopher Sutter, associate professor of Entrepreneurship, and Timothy Greenlee, professor of Marketing, received a grant from the Ohio Department of Higher Education of $278,750 for their project “Finding Recovery: Research and Development to Match People with Substance Use Disorders to Recovery Services in Real Time.” ([MU News](https://miamioh.edu/news/2022/06/the-wrap-up-may.html))

+On July 15, 2022, a Formative Report was provided to the ODHE.

+>  Currently peer support case workers use a facebook group and carry a binder to find placements in recovery houses.
+Some houses (particularly for-profit houses) send emails daily to case managers on a list serv to update the number of available beds.
+Case managers tell clients about the houses, but reported that clients do not feel like they have much choice.
+Case workers underscored how this app would allow them to quickly narrow down options to a couple of potential houses for their clients, enabling those clients or their advocates to visually weigh the options, make choices, and directly contact the house within the app.

 On January 23, 2023, Highwire Brand Studio had its first day of class.
 Led by:
 - Dr. Tim Greenlee, Professor, Department of Marketing
 - Christy Carr, Assistant Teaching Professor, Communication Design